 Professional Year Field Experiences

-- Eligibility of the student.
+- Eligibility of the teacher candidate.

 - Quality and availability of approved field sites within a 70-mile radius of Bowling Green.*